-The African Group proposal consists of a capital gains tax on both direct and indirect transfers, the "Direct Transfer of Rights Tax" and the "Indirect Transfer of Rights Tax".
+The African Group proposal consists of a capital gains tax on both direct and indirect transfers, the "direct transfer of rights" tax and the "indirect transfer of rights" tax.

-Direct Transfer of Rights Tax
+"Direct Transfer of Rights" Tax

-Regulation 23 of the Draft regulations on exploitation of mineral resources in the Area, Collation of Specific Drafting Suggestions by Members of the Council, December 2019 (DRSDS) describes the obligations attributable to the Contractor and to the transferee upon the transfer of rights and obligations under an exploitation contract.
+Regulation 23 of the Draft Regulations on Exploitation of Mineral Resources in the Area, Collation of Specific Drafting Suggestions by Members of the Council, December 2019 (DRSDS), describes the obligations attributable to the contractor and to the transferee upon the transfer of rights and obligations under an exploitation contract.
 The Regulation provides that the Commission will check compliance with certain obligations prior to recommending approval of the transfer.

-The African Group proposal is to include the payment of a Direct Transfer of Rights Tax among the obligations to be verified.
-The Transfer of Rights Tax must be paid by the Transferor to the Authority.
+The African Group proposal is to include the payment of a "direct transfer of rights" tax among the obligations to be verified.
+The "transfer of rights" tax must be paid by the transferor to the authority.

-Indirect Transfer of Rights Tax
+"Indirect Transfer of Rights" Tax

-The Indirect Transfer of Rights Tax targets the gain made by the foreign entity selling its interest in another entity which by its turn holds rights and assets located in the Area.
+The "indirect transfer of rights" tax targets the gain made by the foreign entity selling its interest in another entity, which in turn holds rights and assets located in the Area.
 The ISA has jurisdiction to tax those gains made abroad because they ultimately refer to a right or asset located in the Area.
-It is common that resource-rich countries tax foreign share deals when such an economic nexus to a local asset is demonstrated29.
+It is common that resource-rich countries tax foreign share deals when such an economic nexus to a local asset is demonstrated (see the list in Box 4).

 To tax foreign entities, it is necessary to establish a sourcing rule and enforcement mechanisms.
 The African Group proposal is designed as a withholding tax on the purchase price minus the paid-in capital due by the transferee.
-The transferee is the collecting agent that is expected to calculate the gain, deduct the amount from the purchase price and pay the tax due directly to the ISA.
+The transferee is the collecting agent that is expected to calculate the gain, deduct the amount from the purchase price, and pay the tax due directly to the ISA.
 The tax rate is 25%.
 The amount withheld by the transferee is an anticipation of the gain that is effectively realized by the transferor.
-Further, the transferor can either claim a refund, or be requested to pay the outstanding difference, based on the difference between the amount withheld and the actual gain calculated according to the market value.
+Further, the transferor can either claim a refund or be requested to pay the outstanding difference, based on the difference between the amount withheld and the actual gain calculated according to the market value.

 In summary, there are two moments.
 First, the transferee will withhold an amount X, calculated by applying the 25% rate on the positive difference between the price and the paid-in capital of the transferor.
-This approach consists of a withholding tax, meant to approximate the net gain with elements more likely to be available to the transferee.
+This approach consists of a withholding tax meant to approximate the net gain with elements more likely to be available to the transferee.
 Second, the transferor will calculate its effective gain based on the true market value of the gain, also applying the 25% rate, resulting in an amount Y. The amount X can be deducted from the amount Y, and if any positive or negative difference is verified, the transferor will claim a refund or pay the complementary amount.